Gauge Invariant and Anyonic Symmetric Transformer and RNN Quantum States for Quantum Lattice Models: Introduction

 Simulating quantum many-body gauge theory is exponentially costly.
 There has been much effort to efficiently simulate quantum lattice gauge theory with both digital and analog quantum computers~\cite{Ba_uls_2020}, but more effort is required experimentally to achieve good fidelity.
 Two standard approaches to simulating gauge theory classically are stochastic, integrating an effective Lagrangian by sampling, and variational.
 When simulating gauge theory, the stochastic approach naturally obeys gauge invariance but is plagued with exponential costs associated with the sign problem in models with finite density of fermions or involving quantum dynamics~\cite{rebbi_1983}.
 The variational approach overcomes the difficulty by being constrained to an approximate variational space.
 Imposing gauge symmetries in the variational approach is particularly important and challenging as, otherwise, lower energy states can exist in the gauge-violating part of a Hilbert space.
 Therefore gauge symmetries must be explicitly constrained.
 While the stochastic approach has been well studied, there have been limited attempts at using the variational approach for gauge theory.
 Tensor networks can be readily applied to gauge theory in one dimension and ongoing efforts are required to work with challenges in higher dimensions~\cite{Ba_uls_2020,magnifico2020lattice}.
 A variational approach based on gauge equivariant networks has been introduced very recently~\cite{luo2020gauge,Kanwar_2020,boyda2020sampling}.

-We develop for the first time, a general approach to constructing gauge invariant autoregressive neural networks (AR-NN) for quantum lattice models with gauge symmetries.
-We also extend our AR-NN to algebraic structures beyond gauge invariance, such as the fusion rule for anyons.
+We develop for the first time, a general approach to constructing gauge invariant or anyonic symmetric (such as the fusion rule for anyons) autoregressive neural networks (AR-NN) for quantum lattice models.
 Autoregressive neural networks, such as recurrent neural networks (RNN)~\cite{gru,lstm}, pixel convolutional neural networks (pixelCNN)~\cite{pixelcnn}, and Transformers~\cite{transformer}, have revolutionized the fields of computer vision and language translation and generation, among many others.
 Autoregressive neural networks quantum states have recently been introduced in quantum many-body physics~\cite{luo2020autoregressive, rnn_wavefunction, autoregressive_variational} and shown to be capable of representing volume law states (as one generically needs in dynamics) with a number of parameters that scale sub-linearly ~\cite{Levine_2019}.
 A central feature of AR-NN is their capability of exactly sampling configurations from them.
 This is to be contrasted with the standard approach of sampling configurations by doing a random walk over a Markov chain, which is often plagued with long equilibration times and non-ergodic behaviors.
-We construct gauge invariant AR-NN for the quantum link model of U(1) lattice gauge theory~\cite{PhysRevD.11.395}, $\mathbb{Z}_N$ gauge theory, and $\text{SU}(2)_k$ anyons.
+We construct gauge invariant AR-NN for the quantum link model of U(1) lattice gauge theory~\cite{PhysRevD.11.395}, $\mathbb{Z}_N$ gauge theory, and anyonic symmetric AR-NN for $\text{SU}(2)_k$ anyons.
 We demonstrate the exact representation of gauge invariant AR-NN for the ground and excited states of the 2D~\cite{Kitaev_2003} and 3D~\cite{Hamma_2005} toric codes, and the X-cube fracton model~\cite{Vijay_2016}.
-We optimize our gauge invariant AR-NN for the quantum link model, the 2D toric code in a transverse field, the 1D Heisenberg chain with SU(2) symmetry, and the $\text{SU}(2)_3$ anyonic chain~\cite{Feiguin_2007,Trebst_2008,Gils_2009}, to obtain ground states accurately and extract phase diagrams and various dynamic properties.
+We optimize our symmetry incorporated AR-NN for the quantum link model, the 2D toric code in a transverse field, the 1D Heisenberg chain with SU(2) symmetry, and the $\text{SU}(2)_3$ anyonic chain~\cite{Feiguin_2007,Trebst_2008,Gils_2009}, to obtain ground states accurately and extract phase diagrams and various dynamic properties.